Game Day Info / Referee Fees

 For CJSL Home Clubs:

-The CJSL Game Day Roster and Photo ID (GDR/ID) is the roster and player cards combined.
+The CJSL Game Day Roster and Photo ID (MDGR/ID) is the roster and player cards combined.
 Referees are instructed that this will serve as proof of players and coaches validation.

-GDR/ID must have all relevant information filled out.
+MDGR/ID must have all relevant information on it.
 (Game details, dates, age group, Player #'s, Coach Signature)

-For every game teams must have 3 copies of thier GDR/ID.
+For every game teams must have 2-copies of the MDGR/ID.

 One Copy for the Referee